sebastianfjrd/Project-3_Group-9/README.md

 # Project-3_Group-9
+Melanoma /Skin Cancer Detection Using CNN Detection Project

+**Executive Summary**
+This project focuses on detecting melanoma, a dangerous form of skin cancer, through image analysis using a Convolutional Neural Network (CNN).
+The dataset sourced from Kaggle used for training consisted of 10,605 images of skin lesions, categorized as benign or malignant.
+The model's performance is evaluated using accuracy, precision, recall, F1 score, AUC-ROC, and a confusion matrix.
+The goal is to provide an automated system that assists both patients and medical professionals in the early detection of melanoma, potentially improving survival rates.

+'Early Detection is Key'
+Skin cancer is the most common type of cancer.
+Early detection is crucial for effective treatment.
+Visual examination by a dermatologist, followed by a biopsy, is the standard procedure for diagnosis.
+This project aims to provide a tool that helps in the early detection of melanoma by analyzing images of skin lesions.

+Benefits to Patients & Medical Professionals
+For Patients: Faster and more accurate diagnosis can lead to earlier intervention, reducing the risk of advanced disease and improving survival rates.
+Patients gain quicker access to diagnostic results, which can be life-saving.

+For Medical Professionals: Improved diagnostic tools can reduce dermatologists' workload, allow for more efficient use of healthcare resources, and help in standardizing diagnosis across different settings.
+This can lead to cost savings and better patient outcomes.

-Project 3
+Project Summary
-FINAL PROJECT REQUIREMENTS:
-Using CNN model  to attack Skin Cancer!

-This project focuses on detecting melanoma through images.
-Melanoma is a dangerous form of skin cancer.
-Early detection and accurate diagnosis are crucial for patient outcomes, making this a problem worth solving.
-Using Kaggle, we found a large dataset that was sufficiently large enough to effectively train our ML model or neural network with a high degree of accuracy, to ensure that your results are reliable.

-The dataset used in this project consists of 10,605 images of skin lesions, categorized as benign or malignant.
-This dataset is sufficiently large enough for training a convolutional neural network (CNN) model with high accuracy.
-Evaluate the trained model(s) using testing data.
-Include any calculations, metrics, or visualizations needed to evaluate the performance.

-The model’s performance is evaluated using accuracy, precision, recall, F1 score, AUC-ROC, and a confusion matrix.
-Visualizations like the ROC curve and Precision-Recall curve are also included to assess model performance.
-We used
-TensorFlow/Keras: Used to build, train, and evaluate the CNN model for melanoma detection.
-We also used an additional library or technology which was not covered in class, such as:

-Potential to integrate PyTorch or Whisper (OpenAI’s automatic speech recognition system), or other advanced technologies for future iterations of this project, like
-Gradio speech to text.

-PROJECT SUMMARY:
+Dataset
-Dataset: The project utilizes a melanoma skin cancer dataset containing 10,605 images labeled as benign and malignant.
+The project utilizes a melanoma skin cancer dataset containing 10,605 images labeled as benign and malignant.
 These images were collected from various sources and are split into training, validation, and test sets.

-Data Preprocessing:
+Data Preprocessing

-Images are resized to 300x300 pixels.
+Resizing: Images are resized to 300x300 pixels.
-Data normalization is applied by scaling pixel values to the range [0, 1].
+Normalization: Pixel values are scaled to the range [0, 1].
-Data augmentation techniques, including random rotation, translation, zoom, and flipping, are used to increase the diversity of the training set and improve the model’s accuracy.
+Data Augmentation: Techniques such as random rotation, translation, zoom, and flipping are applied to increase the diversity of the training set and improve the model’s accuracy.

-Model Building:
+Model Building

-A custom Convolutional Neural Network (CNN) architecture is built from scratch using TensorFlow/Keras.
+A custom CNN architecture was built from scratch using TensorFlow/Keras.
 The architecture includes multiple convolutional layers followed by max pooling, flattening, and fully connected layers.
-Regularization techniques like Dropout and L2 regularization are applied to prevent overfitting.
+Regularization techniques like Dropout and L2 regularization were applied to prevent overfitting.

-Model Training:
+Model Training

-The model is compiled using the Adam optimizer and categorical cross-entropy loss.
+Optimizer: Adam optimizer
+Loss Function: Categorical cross-entropy loss
-Training is performed over multiple epochs, with early stopping and learning rate reduction callbacks to optimize model performance.
+Training: Performed over multiple epochs with early stopping and learning rate reduction callbacks to optimize performance.

-RESULTS AND CONCLUSIONS:
-Output:
+Evaluation

-The model achieved a test accuracy of 92.01%, with corresponding precision, recall, F1 score, and AUC-ROC metrics that indicate strong performance in detecting melanoma from images.
+Performance Metrics: The model achieved a test accuracy of 92.01%, with corresponding precision, recall, F1 score, and AUC-ROC metrics.

-Model Details:

-Custom CNN Architecture: Built from scratch, featuring convolutional layers for feature extraction, max pooling for down-sampling, and dense layers for classification.
-Regularization: Applied Dropout and L2 regularization to prevent overfitting.
-Callbacks: Utilized ModelCheckpoint, EarlyStopping, and ReduceLROnPlateau to enhance the model’s performance and prevent overfitting.

-Test Set Evaluation:

-The model’s performance is evaluated on a separate test set, with the accuracy, loss, confusion matrix, and classification report providing insights into its effectiveness.
+Visualizations: ROC and Precision-Recall curves were plotted to assess model performance.
+Confusion matrix visualizations were also used.

-Future Improvements:
+Future Research & Improvements

-Incorporate advanced architectures like ResNet or EfficientNet, or explore transfer learning with pretrained models to further enhance accuracy.
+Advanced Architectures: Consider incorporating architectures like ResNet or EfficientNet, or applying transfer learning with pretrained models.
-Experiment with additional data augmentation techniques or synthetic data generation to improve model generalization.
+Additional Data Augmentation: Experiment with additional data augmentation techniques or synthetic data generation to improve model generalization.
-Prediction and Visualization:

-The final model’s predictions are evaluated using confusion matrices and classification reports.
-ROC and Precision-Recall curves are plotted to visualize the model’s performance across different thresholds.
+Integration of Advanced Technologies: Potential to integrate technologies like PyTorch, Whisper (OpenAI’s automatic speech recognition system), or Gradio for enhanced user interaction.

+Gradio Application: SkinLink, the Melanoma Detector

+Overview
+SkinLink is a user-friendly Gradio application that allows patients to upload images of their skin lesions for analysis.
+The application uses a trained CNN model to predict the likelihood of melanoma.
+The results can be reviewed by doctors, who can then provide feedback to the patients.
+The app includes a bonus feature: language translation, enabling doctors to communicate results to patients who may not speak English.

+Features

+Image Upload: Patients can upload images of their skin lesions.
+Prediction: The model predicts whether the lesion is benign or malignant.
+Doctor Feedback: Doctors can review the results and provide feedback.
+Language Translation: Translation feature to help communicate with non-English speaking patients.

+Future Improvements for the Gradio App
+Enhanced Interactivity: Add more interactive features like voice input using Whisper.
+Expanded Language Support: Include more languages for translation to cater to a broader audience.
+Advanced Visualizations: Integrate advanced visualizations to better explain the predictions to the patients and doctors.

+Model Performance Metrics Overview
+Title: Model Performance Metrics Overview
+Subtitle: Evaluating Accuracy, Precision, and Loss Across Training Epochs

+This image showcases the model's performance metrics, including the ROC curve, Precision-Recall curve, training accuracy, and training loss over multiple epochs.
+The high AUC-ROC and precision-recall scores indicate strong model performance, while the accuracy and loss plots highlight the model's training and validation performance over time.

+Making & Optimizing the Model
+Title: Making & Optimizing the Model
+Subtitle: How We Refined Our CNN Model to Ensure High Accuracy & Effective Generalization, Preparing It for Real-World Applications

+This image outlines the steps taken in refining the CNN model, from defining the architecture to fine-tuning the model for optimal performance.
+The process included the use of various callbacks, training and model evaluation techniques, and fine-tuning with TensorFlow Keras optimizers to achieve a high accuracy score of 93%.